grscheller/neovim-notes/vimrcConfigFile.md

 distribution's vim-package related configuration changes.
 For Arch Linux this file
-is `/usr/share/vim/vimfiles/archlinux.vim`, but the command only uses the file's base name, its location compiled into the vim executable.
+is `/usr/share/vim/vimfiles/archlinux.vim`, but the command only uses the file's base name, its location is compiled into the vim executable.

 Your linux system admins may also have added other "helpful"